 No person may operate a pet shop in Stevenage without first obtaining a licence from Stevenage Borough Council.
-That licence will have conditions attached; all licences have standard conditions and some may have additional conditions.
+That licence will have conditions attached based on the Chartered Institute for Environmental Health Model Conditions for Pet Vending Licensing 2013.

 Licences for pet shops may be issued provided the applicant is not disqualified under any of the following acts:

 - the Animal Boarding Establishments Act 1963

 - the Protection of Animals (Amendment) Act 1954

 - the Protection of Animals (Cruelty to Dogs) (Scotland) Act 1934.

 Where a licence is granted it will expire on 31 December of the same year to and must be renewed before that date if the premises are to continue as a pet shop.